VRopoDev/eukarpia.io/README.md

 Eukarpia is a web-based agriculture management system developed with the MERN stack.
 This porject created for Birkbeck University of London.

+Note: Before making any of the following make sure to run `npm install` in server and client directories.

 ## Running Eukarpia

 You can run Eukarpia with the 2 following ways: